Esri/esri-loader/README.md

   });
 ```

+### Lazy Loading the ArcGIS API for JavaScript

-Lazy loading the API is a useful pattern if your users may never end up visiting any routes that need the API (i.e. show a map or 3D scene).
+Lazy loading the ArcGIS API can dramatically improve the initial load performance of your application, especially if your users may never end up visiting any routes that need to show a map or 3D scene.
+That is why it is the default behavior of esri-loader.
+In the above snippets, the first time `loadModules()` is called, it will attempt to lazy load the most recent 4.x version of the ArcGIS API if it has not already been loaded by calling `loadScript()` for you.
+Subsequent calls to `loadModules()` will not attempt to load the script once `loadScript()` has been called.

 See the [Advanced Usage](#advanced-usage) section below for more advanced techniques such as [pre-loading the ArcGIS API](#pre-loading-the-arcgis-api-for-javascript), [using in isomorphic/universal applications](#isomorphicuniversal-applications), [configuring Dojo](#configuring-dojo), and more.